Synthetics Test Settings

 Health Options by Test Type

-The table below shows which options are included in the Health settings for each test type.
+The table below shows which options are included in the Health settings for each test category.

 Health Options BGP Tests Agent-to-Agent Agent-to-Server Autonomous Tests DNS Tests HTTP Tests